QECO: A QoE-Oriented Computation Offloading Algorithm based on Deep Reinforcement Learning for Mobile Edge Computing: Performance Evaluation

-We finally delve into the investigation of the overall improvement achieved by the QOCO algorithm in comparison to other methods in terms of the average QoE.
-This metric signifies the advantages MDs obtain by utilizing different algorithms.
-Fig.~\ref{chart4} (a) shows the average QoE for different values of task arrival rate.
-This figure indicates the superiority of the QOCO algorithm in providing MDs with an enhanced experience.
-Specifically, when the task arrival rate is moderate (i.e., 250), QOCO improves the average QoE by 57\% and 33\% compared to RD and PGOA, respectively.
-Fig.~\ref{chart4} (b) illustrates the average QoE when we increase the number of MDs.
+Fig.~\ref{chart4}(b) illustrates the average QoE when we increase the number of MDs.
 The EN's workload grows when there are a larger number of MDs, leading to a reduction in the average QoE of all methods except LC.
-However, QOCO effectively manages the uncertain load at the ENs.
-When the number of MDs increases to 90, QOCO achieves at least a 29\% higher QoE comparing with the other methods.
+However, QECO effectively manages the uncertain load at the ENs.
+When the number of MDs increases from 30 to 110, QECO consistently maintains at least a 24.8\% higher QoE compared to the other methods.
+Specifically, at a moderate number of 70 MDs, QECO achieves an average QoE of 0.57, showing a 70.3\% and 44.7\% improvement compared to PGOA and DCDRL, respectively.
 It is worth noting that although improvements in each of the QoE factors can contribute to enhancing system performance, it is essential to consider the user's demands in each time slot.
-Therefore, the key difference between QOCO and other methods is that it prioritizes users' demands, enabling it to strike an appropriate balance among them, ultimately leading to a higher QoE for MDs.
+Therefore, the key difference between QECO and other methods is that it prioritizes users' demands, enabling it to strike an appropriate balance among them, ultimately leading to a higher QoE for~MDs.